 As a quick summary, if your job entails clearing, digging or demolition in open unpaved areas, tracked excavators are probably the more suitable choice.
 However, if you’re working on paved areas that require greater versatility and manoeuvrability, then wheeled excavators are a must for this kind of work.

 You can browse and compare AE Faulks’ range of tracked and wheeled excavators for plant hire on our website.
-We offer plant hire in Leicester, plant hire in Birmingham, plant hire in Derbyshire and plant hire in Nottingham as well as other regions throughout the West and East Midlands.
+We offer plant hire in Leicester, Birmingham, Derbyshire and Nottingham as well as other regions throughout the West and East Midlands.